API Reference#

 decimate (

-float) – Scatter-point diameter in pixels.filter_amplitude_mode (
+float) – Diameter of each scatter point in pixels.filter_amplitude_mode (

 - Returns: